-ADMI INISTRATION 6000
+ADN IINISTRATION 6000

-1 Goals
+1 Goal s

 2

-3 Iministrative staff's primary functions are to manage the District and to facilitate the
+3 The administrative staff's primary functions are to manage the District and to facilitate the

-4 - implementation of a quality educational program.
+4 implementation of a quality educational program.
 It is the goal of the Board that the

-5 admini istrative organization:
+5 administrative organization:

 6

 7 1.
 Provide for efficient and responsible supervision, implementation, evaluation, and

 8 improvement of the instructional program, consistent with the policies established by the

 9 Board;

-10 2
+10

 11 2.
 Provide effective and responsive communication with staff, students, parents, and other

 12 citizens; and

+13 2

-13 14 3.
+14 3.
 Foster staff initiative and rapport.

-15 3.
-Poster starr initiative and rapport.

-16 The D istrict's administrative organization will be designed so that all divisions and departments
+15 Thal District's administrative argenization will be designed so that all divisions and departments

-17 District are part of a single system guided by Board policies implemented through the
+16 The District's administrative organization will be designed so that all divisions and departments of the District are part of a single system guided by Board policies implemented through the

-18 ntendent.
+17 18 Superintendent.
 Principals and other administrators are expected to administer their facilities in

-19 - ance with Board policy and the Superintendent's rules and procedures.
+19 accordance with Board policy and the Superintendent's rules and procedures.

-20 and the sound point, and the supermonates of the processes.
+20 accor dunce with Board policy and the Supermendent's rules and procedures.

 21

 22

 23 Policy History:

-24 ed on: February 2007
+24 Adopted on: February 2007

-25 Revise ed on:
+25 Revised on: